McKesson logo

 “Biologics was fully on my radar when I graduated, but I didn't see any job opportunities available at that time,” she explains.
 “So for nine years, I worked at a large retail chain pharmacy — but I kept my eye on Biologics that entire time.”

-Ferial Scott and her Grandfather
+Ferial Scott and her grandfather

 Ferial with her grandfather